 Dr. Singha’s Mustard Bath: Detoxifies and helps re-alkaline the body….using the skin as an organ of elimination and detoxification.

 Dr. Singha’s Mustard Bath…..known for it’s healing properties and ability to detoxify the body.
 Dr. Singha’s practice stressed the importance of the skin as an organ of elimination and absorption.
-I’ve found the best price for a large 32oz bottle at Luckyvitamin.
 I use it a day or so after chemotherapy.
 I run a warm bath with the mixture….climb in…..and slowly add hot water to the bath so it gets hotter and hotter.

 Wheatgrass: Wheat-grass juice is very high in chlorophyll content and contains every necessary nutrient.
 Benefits include boosting of the immune system and nervous system and improving digestion and metabolism.
 It contains antioxidants which repair damaged cells.
 It can increase red blood cell count and improve blood disorders.